Please note, all identification needs to be valid i.e. the date on the identification must not have expired.

 Candidates who feel they have been affected by an examination delivery issue on the day of the examination must complete a ‘Delivery Feedback form’ within 48 hours of the examination.

-Candidates’ attention is drawn to the examination regulations.
-The ICM reserves the right to bar candidates from its examination in the event of unprofessional conduct, either from candidates or tutors sitting the exam.
+10.5 Appeals: Candidates’ attention is drawn to the examination regulations.
+The IFMP reserves the right to bar candidates from its examination in the event of unprofessional conduct, either from candidates or tutors sitting the exam.
 Please see policy 4 for full details.

 11. Force Majeure

-11.1 The ICM shall not be liable to the candidate or be deemed to be in breach of its agreement to provide examinations and / or results to candidates by reason of any delay in performing, or any failure to perform, any of the ICM’s obligations, if the delay or failure is due to any cause beyond the ICM’s reasonable control.
-Causes beyond the ICM’s reasonable control shall include:
+11.1 The IFMP shall not be liable to the candidate or be deemed to be in breach of its agreement to provide examinations and / or results to candidates by reason of any delay in performing, or any failure to perform, any of the IFMP’s obligations, if the delay or failure is due to any cause beyond the IFMP’s reasonable control.
+Causes beyond the IFMP’s reasonable control shall include:

 - events or circumstances as a result of which any premises where the examinations are to be delivered shall be unavailable if suitable alternative premises cannot by the exercise of reasonable endeavors be found;